'Concern' for boxing's Olympic future

 Boxing's international federation, the AIBA, must show it has addressed concerns around the sport's governance and the integrity of its refereeing and judging processes.

-In September, an independent investigation found a system to manipulate the outcome of boxing matches by officials was in place at the Rio 2016 Olympics.
+In September, an independent investigation found a system to manipulate the outcome of boxing matches by officials was in place at the Rio 2016 Olympics, including Belfast fighter Michael Conlan's controversial exit from the Games.

 'Boxing has broken down barriers'